NateSquared/Cube-Clicker-3DS/README.md

 # Cube-Clicker-3DS
-Port of a Scratch game I made when I was 14 to learn the LÖVEPotion framework
+Port of a [Scratch game](https://scratch.mit.edu/projects/251999490) I made when I was 14

 ![Icon](iconx4.png)

+I made this game to learn the LÖVEPotion framework.

 ## Controls